hughyan31/Video-Games-Sales/README.md

 The Kaggle also contains a script for data scrape.
 However, It wasn't able to run completely for me due to connection lost.

-vgChartzfull.py contains the script to scrape data from VgChartz.com, credit to (https://medium.com/the-gaming-data-scientist/analysis-of-video-game-sales-7d078097399a), Modified a lil bit on URL and the output csv.
+vgChartzfull.py contains the script to scrape data from VgChartz.com, credit to (https://medium.com/the-gaming-data-scientist/analysis-of-video-game-sales-7d078097399a), Modified a lil bit on URL and the output csv to fit my need.

 vgsales_updated.csv is the new scraped data, However genre is missing.